Pius171/Unihiker-Edge-Impulse/Object Detection/readme.md

 <img width="571" height="457" alt="image" src="https://github.com/user-attachments/assets/4850bb34-fd6e-466d-a390-7423bf8765dd" />

 # Feature Extraction

 <img width="572" height="517" alt="image" src="https://github.com/user-attachments/assets/9eb80d5b-92b0-4627-a5f9-2e3ff2f7e006" />

 Not so great but my goal here is not accuracy, it is  just to text Unihiker's compability with Edge Impulse.

-understand the scope/intricases of the project show some proof that you actually did the project expose the tools/skills in between the lines